edtechjeff/edtechjeff/HowTo/Intune/WindowsDefenderApplicationControl/WDAC.md

 ### Now its update and click review and save
 ![image](https://github.com/edtechjeff/edtechjeff/blob/main/HowTo/Assets/WDAC/image25.png)
 ---
-### Once you do that, you will need to sync the device and give it few minutes to get to the device.
-Once you do that and you try to open Putty, it will now open</font>
+### Sync the device and give it few minutes for the policy to take effect.
+Once you do that and you try to open Putty, it will now open.

+# *Sometimes you might need to reboot the device to take full effect*

 ![image](https://github.com/edtechjeff/edtechjeff/blob/main/HowTo/Assets/WDAC/Image15.png)
 ---